 assume that all users have it installed, or want plotting capability.

 To fix the problem, add the line

 to the beginning of your program.

-NOTE: this is no longer necessary beginning with the 0.10 release, but it won’t hurt to include the explicit import statement.
+NOTE: this is no longer a problem since librosa 0.10, but it won’t hurt to include the explicit import statement.